Six Absolutely Free Christmas Things to Do in New York City

 Leave the free train show and head into the main floor of the Grand central building which is itself a treat.
 Look up for a sight to behold.
 The Grand Central Terminal’s ceilings are covered with intricate paintings reminiscent of the Sistine Chapel.
 Admire the paintings and the architectural grandeur of the building, then head to the Christmas Fair for some exquisite window shopping at the pop up stores.

 To get to the train show, take the 4,5,6, or 7 train to Grand Central Terminal/42nd street stop and walk to the Transit Museums store located inside Grand Central.

 6. Ice Skate for Free at Bryant Park's Winter Village

 Ice skating is the perfect activity for those white winter nights.
-Normally visitors to New York City have to pay a pretty penny to enjoy the activity, but each Christmas the Bank of America sponsored Winter Village in Bryant Park opens up its skating rink for free skating to those who have their own skates (those without have to pay the fees).
+Normally, visitors to New York City have to pay a pretty penny to enjoy the activity.
+Each Christmas the Bank of America sponsored Winter Village in Bryant Park opens up its skating rink for free skating to those who have their own skates (those without have to pay the fees).